Theater Saarbrücken: History

 The main venue of today's Saarländisches Staatstheater was built in 1937 and 1938, commissioned by Joseph Goebbels and designed by Paul Baumgarten.
 The funding came mostly from the city of Saarbrücken.
 It was opened on 9 October 1938, called Gautheater Saarpfalz, with a performance of Wagner's Der fliegende Holländer, in the presence of Hitler, Goebbels and Heinrich Himmler.
 The first Intendant was Bruno von Niessen.
-Heinz Bongartz was GMD from 1937 and 1944.
+Heinz Bongartz was Generalmusikdirektor from 1937 to 1944.

 Destroyed in World War II, the theatre was restored, and opened again on 6 March 1948, now named Stadttheater Saarbrücken (Saarbrücken City Theatre), with Mozart's Die Zauberflöte.
 When the Saar became part of the Federal Republic of Germany on 1 January 1957, the contract was signed at the theatre, with chancellor Konrad Adenauer and the prime minister of the Saar, Hubert Ney.

 In 1971, the state of Saarland took over as owner of the theatre, and the name was changed to Saarländisches Staatstheater.
 The building was declared a historic monument in 1983.
 Bodo Busse has been the Intendant from the 2017/18 season.

 People

-Among the people holding the position of Intendant (General manager) were:
+Among the people holding the position of Intendant (general manager) were: